• Skip to primary navigation

 Blend cashews

-• Place cashews in Vitamix or equivalent high-powered blender.
+• Place cashews in a Vitamix or equivalent high-powered blender.
 Add 4 tablespoons of water and blend briefly at medium speed until a uniform meal is achieved.
 Turn Vitamix up to the highest speed and process until perfectly smooth.
 Use a tamper to move the mixture around.
 After a while, scrape down the sides of the blender.

 • Keep blending until all the grainy bits are gone and a silky frosting-like consistency is achieved.
 The mixture is likely to be warm by the time it reaches a smooth consistency.
 Resist the temptation to add more water unless the mixture gets warm and isn't smooth yet.
 Then add water sparingly, a tablespoon at a time.